Electric Bike Owners Impacted by East Coast Hurricanes – Product Safety Notice

 What to do?

-Please check your electric bike as soon as possible.
-Unfortunately, if your electric bike has been submerged in water during the storm, it’s very likely that its electrical system has been damaged and it is unsafe to use.
+If you are returning home after an unexpected flood event, check your electric bike and battery as soon as possible.
+Unfortunately, if your ebike has been submerged for some time in water, it’s likely that its electrical system has been damaged and it is unsafe to use.

 If the battery pack was partially or totally submerged, it will need to be safely disposed of due to risk of fire.